-I’m constantly on the hunt for new music.
+I’m always on the hunt for new music.
 My usual gotos are radio stations on Apple Music — Elton John’s Rocket Hour for its eclectic selection, The Alligator Hour for a weirder mix — and free stations like Radio Paradise.
-Tim Bray’s Song of the Day blog posts were a particularly fertile source of recommendations while they lasted.
+Tim Bray’s Song of the Day blog posts were a fertile source of recommendations while they lasted.1

 I recently went to a Godspeed You!
-Black Emperor concert and wondered how I would stumble on them if they weren’t already in my library.
-Countless other great bands are almost certainly playing blocks away but just never cross my radar.
+Black Emperor concert and wondered how I would stumble on them if they weren’t already in my library.2 Countless other great bands play mere blocks away but never cross my radar.
 So my newest music-discovery-goto is compiling a playlist of bands visiting Vancouver in the near future and chucking it on at work.

 The Just Shows RSS feed provides a solid directory of upcoming acts (though only for Canadian cities it seems).
-Once a week I look up the newly-listed bands and enqueue their top hits.
-I really ought to automate this process.
+Once a week I look up the newly listed bands and enqueue their top hits.
+I ought to automate this process.
 I’m told Apple Music has an API.
 Could happen.

 The signal-to-noise ratio thus far is lower than I’d hoped.
 On the plus side, when I hear a band I enjoy I can see them live almost immediately.
 And I can pretend that I’m truly in the know when it comes to the local music scene.
 That’s worth something.